menu Home About Me Home freebies My Store

 Search My Blog

 I love it when I get to this point in my biology curriculum.
 We have covered the skills of scientific measurement, scientific method, and microscopy.
-Now the students are prepared to use these skills on more complex topics.
-These concepts (cellular transport, structure of a membrane, movement across the membrane, active and passive transport, cytolysis and plasmolysis , etc.) are so much fun to teach!
-There are great labs that can be done during this unit, and it leads to even more complex topics such as cell communication, photosynthesis (thylakoid membranes) and respiration (cristae membranes)!
-To me, the most fun in teaching a biology class comes when the student has a knowledge base to draw upon.
-It is like a "connect the dot" puzzle.
+Now the students are prepared to use these skills on more complex topics, and the labs get much more interesting.
+The concepts of cellular transport, structure of a membrane, movement across the membrane, active and passive transport, cytolysis and plasmolysis are leading us to more complex topics.
+A solid knowledge of these concepts is needed before diving into cell communication, photosynthesis (thylakoid membrane transport) and cellular respiration (cristae membrane transport).
+As students develop their knowledge base, it becomes like a "connect the dot" puzzle.
 The student has all the dots, and you (as the teacher) are leading them from dot to dot, helping them to make those important connections.

-I do a series of labs involving transport across the membrane.
-These labs are very simple, but I have found that my students really love them.
-I start with a very simple lab called "Diffusion Through a NonLiving Membrane".
-The picture to the right shows the end of the lab.
-Sorry, I forgot to take a picture at the beginning!
-We use dialysis tubing filled with either a glucose or a starch solution which is then placed in a beaker of water.
-In the beaker containing the starch bag, iodine was added to the water in the beaker.
-In the beaker containing the glucose bag, students used a glucose test strip to determine if glucose was moving across the membrane.
+Pieces of dialysis tubing are filled with either a glucose or a starch solution which is then placed in a beaker of water.
+In the beaker containing the starch bag, iodine is added to the water in the beaker.
+In the beaker containing the glucose bag, students used a glucose test strip to determine if glucose is moving across the membrane.

-This is such as simple way to get the basic concepts of osmosis and diffusion across to our students.
+This is a very simple way to get the basic concepts of osmosis and diffusion across to our biology students.
+Hands-on and highly visual is the way to go.

 No comments: